AqwamCreates/MatrixL/README.md

 https://aqwamcreates.github.io/MatrixL/

+To modify the message so that it stores the details in a linked file, you can reference the new file (`TermsAndConditionsViolationBountyRewardInformation.md`) while keeping the main message concise.
+Here’s how you can modify it:

-By using or possesing any copies of this library or its assets (including the icons), you agree to our [Terms and Conditions](docs/TermsAndConditions.md).
+By using or possessing any copies of this library or its assets (including the icons), you agree to our [Terms and Conditions](docs/TermsAndConditions.md).

-If you suspect any license violations, including those involving your own company/group, you may be eligible for a bounty reward of up to a maximum of 50% of the value of the violating company/group, depending on the ease of prosecution and the strength of the evidence.
-The license requires that any commercial use of the library must publicly release the code that interacts with it, making the relevant code accessible for review.
-This ensures compliance and protects individuals from personal liability, as violations are typically pursued against the company/group, not individuals.
-If you're unsure whether the license is being violated, please contact me directly for confirmation, rather than relying solely on the company’s or the group's statements.
-The reward is based on the severity of the violation and the ability to prove damages, but it may not reflect the full financial impact or value of the company/group.
+For information regarding potential license violations and eligibility for a bounty reward, please refer to the [Terms and Conditions Violation Bounty Reward Information](docs/TermsAndConditionsViolationBountyRewardInformation.md).